Cosmian/kms/documentation/docs/ms_dke/ms_dke.md

 The DKE feature is currently only available for the Office Windows clients.
 In addition, to use Microsoft
-Double Key Encryption (DKE) you must have a Microsoft 365 E5 license and must have access to the Microsoft Purview compliance portal.
+Double Key Encryption (DKE): you must have a Microsoft 365 E5 license and must have access to the Microsoft Purview compliance portal.

 ## How it works

-Once DKE is configured, the whole process consists in assigning a specific [sensitivity label](https://learn.microsoft.com/en-gb/purview/create-sensitivity-labels#create-and-configure-sensitivity-labels) to a document.
+Once DKE is configured, the whole process consists of assigning a specific [sensitivity label](https://learn.microsoft.com/en-gb/purview/create-sensitivity-labels#create-and-configure-sensitivity-labels) to a document.
 The label will indicate that the document is encrypted and that the key to decrypt it is stored in your